Sumitkumar104/retailPulse/readme.md

 - Error Handling: Improve error handling with more detailed and specific error responses (e.g., different error codes for different types of failures such as store not found, image processing error, etc.).

--Image Storage: Integrate cloud storage (e.g., Amazon S3, Google Cloud Storage) for storing images, which will allow handling large volumes of images more efficiently and facilitate easier image retrieval.
+- Image Storage: Integrate cloud storage (e.g., Amazon S3, Google Cloud Storage) for storing images, which will allow handling large volumes of images more efficiently and facilitate easier image retrieval.

 - API Documentation: Use API documentation tools like Swagger to automatically generate and maintain up-to-date API documentation, making it easier for users to interact with the API.